foosel/netconnectd/README.md

 If you run into errors in this step, solve them first, e.g. by googling your wifi dongle plus "hostapd".
 You might need a custom version of hostapd (e.g. for the [Edimax EW-7811Un or other RTL8188 based cards](http://jenssegers.be/blog/43/Realtek-RTL8188-based-access-point-on-Raspberry-Pi)) or a custom driver.
-If you change anything regarding to `hostapd` during getting this to work, verify again afterwards that the automatic startup of `hostapd` is still disabled and if not, disable it again (see above for infos on how to do that).
+If you change anything related to `hostapd` during getting this to work, verify again afterwards that the automatic startup of `hostapd` is still disabled and if not, disable it again (see above for infos on how to do that).